kopp/minipython/docs/speech.rst

 Singing
 =======

-It's possible to make MicroPython sing phonemes.
+It's possible to make MiniPython sing phonemes.

 This is done by annotating a pitch related number onto a phoneme.
 The lower the number, the higher the pitch.
 Numbers roughly translate into musical notes as